Hotel Kangerlussuaq

 Hotel Kangerlussuaq is a hotel in Kangerlussuaq, Greenland.

+Location

 Located at Kangerlussuaq Airport, this three-star hotel has 70 rooms and is a notable location for conferences.

 The hotel is located on the site of a reclaimed United States Air Force base, Sondrestrom Air Base.
 It is the former base's landing strip which serves as the town's airport and the barracks have been converted to accommodation.

+Feature

 The hotel is also featured in Clive Cussler's book, Sacred Stone.